AdobeDocs/experience-manager-cloud-service.en/help/forms/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 1. In the Document of Record Template Configuration section of the Form Model tab, select **Associate Form Template as Document of Record Template**.
 On selecting this option, all Acrobat PDF (Acroform) available on your machine are displayed.
 Select the appropriate file.
 1. Click **[!UICONTROL Done.]**

 Your Adaptive Form is now configured to use an Acroform as template for Document of Record.
-The next steps is to [bind Adaptive Form components with corresponding template fields](#bind-adaptive-form-components-with-template-fields).
+The next step is to [bind Adaptive Form components with corresponding template fields](#bind-adaptive-form-components-with-template-fields).

 ## Automatically generate a Document of Record {#auto-generate-a-document-of-record}